olliefryatt/circle-cctp-v2-demo/readme.md

 # Circle CCTP Cross-Chain Transfer Demo

 This project explores Circle’s CCTP v2 by bridging USDC from Ethereum Sepolia testnet to Base Sepolia testnet.
-It does not cover advanced features such as immediate transfers that bypass waiting for the attestation API or the use of hooks and custom logic during cross-chain message processing.
-For more complex use cases and functionality, users should refer to Circle’s official documentation and smart contract implementations.
+It does not cover advanced features such as immediate transfers that bypass waiting for the attestation API (this can take 10min+) or the use of hooks.
+To understand this additional functionality please refer to Circle’s official documentation.

----

-Key Steps (see main.py)
+## Key Steps (see main.py)

 This project follows the end-to-end Circle CCTP v2 flow to bridge USDC from Ethereum Sepolia testnet to Base Sepolia testnet.
 Below are the key steps with example transaction references you can see a actual on-chain (testnet) flow.

 - **Step 1: Check ETH and USDC balances on Ethereum & Base Sepolia (testnet)**